Interactive Tour Map

 Tour Length = about 2.5 miles.

 Along the way, Crystal Springs Creek runs into many obstacles.
-Culverts, the duck pond, and invasive plant and animal species, just to name a few.
+Culverts, Crystal Springs Lake, and invasive plant and animal species, just to name a few.
 All these things alter the creek's natural hydrology and ability to support the historic set of native plant and animal species that once thrived there.
 Fortunately, there are some positive factors which make Crystal Springs Creek uniquely resistant to the degree of degradation seen in many urban streams.
 These include physical factors such as the steady supply of clear, cold water from the springs and the stream's relative independence from surface runoff, and social factors such as the engaged and educated community that has realized the value of the watershed before it is too late.

 The Crystal Springs Creek Community Partnership encourages you to go and explore this amazing watershed!
 Use this electronic map to navigate between some of the most exciting points along the creek.